ibm-watson-embedded-business-assistant/eba-example-agents/docs/getting-started/GettingStarted.md

 ## Getting started

 Welcome to Watson Assistant development!
-This article serves as a getting started guide for new Watson Assistant developers who are unfamiliar with our programming model.
+This article serves as a getting started guide for developers who are unfamiliar with our unique machine reasoning programming model.
 As a tutorial, we will develop our sample Walmart agent from scratch.
 This agent will be able to answer various questions about trending products.
 You may reference and try out [the complete working sample](../../samples/Walmart.md) any time you wish.

 ### Workflow
 - [ontology](./Ontology.md)